KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Detailed benchmark results for .Net 8 vs .Net 10 located at https://github.com/KnowledgeForwardSolutions/CheckDigits.Net/blob/main/Documentation/DotNet8_DotNet10_PerformanceComparision.md

+Note that the benchmarks for version 2.x.x of CheckDigits.Net were run on an Intel i7-7700HQ CPU @ 2.80GHz computer while the benchmarks for version 3.x.x of CheckDigits.Net were run on an AMD RYZEN AI MAX+ 3950 CPU @ 3.00GHz computer.
+The comparison benchmarks between .Net 8.0 and .Net 10.0 were all run on the same newer computer to ensure accurate comparisons.

 #### Benchmark Details

 BenchmarkDotNet v0.15.8, Windows 11 (10.0.26200.7462/25H2/2025Update/HudsonValley2)